-A Growing number of care homes and care services use electronic care planning systems.
+A growing number of care homes and later life care services use electronic or digital care planning systems.

-The accuracy and quantity of data recorded in electronic care planning systems give care managers and senior management teams the tools and insight into people’s care.
-This helps to improve the quality of care that residents receive.
+The accuracy and quantity of data recorded in digital care planning systems gives care managers and staff better tools to analyse whether the correct care is being given.
+In essence, digital care plans help to improve the quality of care that elderly and vulnerable people in care receive.

 Home Care Services